Pretro/gymstore/README.md

     i.
 The user has the option of registering an account in the navigation menu.
 Once this is done, the user is a registered member.

-5. As a user, i want the process of registration to be simple so that i can start make use of the site and not lose interest with registration processes that take a long time.
+5. As a user, i want the process of registration to be simple so that i can start make use of the site and not lose interest with registration processes that takes a long time.

     i.
 To register, enter your email, choose a username and a password in the register form.